 Okay, this one isn’t quite as fun as the others, but if you have to do the housework anyway, why not gain a soul transforming experience as well as a shiny bathtub?
 Radha Krishna das suggests, “Rather than letting the mind wander to other things that may have happened in the past or what needs to be done after the household chore is completed, a person focuses on what they are doing in the present moment with awareness.
 When the mind floats away, bring your focus back to the task at hand and the rhythm of your breath.
 In this way by being in the present you will do a better job, potentially quicker and with a calm, relaxed attitude.”

 So wherever you are and whatever you’re doing, be all there, and the rewards will come to you - just as they would from a formal meditation practice.

-Trust Me, I'm A Doctor airs on 5 February 2018 at 8.30pm on SBS or catch-up via SBS On Demand.
+Trust Me, I'm A Doctor airs on Mondays from February 5 at 8.30pm on SBS.